 - Longer, healthier life

 Staying engaged and curious about your world helps keep you young at heart and feeling vibrant.
 The bottom line is that life-long learning is key for improving quality of life and for healthy aging.

 Consider your own interests and skills, then think of who might benefit.
 It could be as easy as tutoring young people in a subject you enjoy, lending a hand at your community theatre, or joining a board at a local group or charity.

 Whatever you do, start early.
 The sooner you start volunteering, the greater the benefits you'll reap later on in life.

-If you've been thinking about volunteering at the Alzheimer Society, learn about opportunities by contacting your local chapter.
+If you've been thinking about volunteering, learn about opportunities at your local Alzheimer Society.

 Last Updated: 11/08/2017